 The person usually takes the supplement orally, though injections are also available if the person’s body is less able to absorb the supplement by mouth.

 The dosage depends on the age and health of the individual.
-The usual dose of phytonadione for adults ranges from 1 to 10 mg, with possible repeat dosage after 12 hours.
+The usual dose of phytonadione for adults ranges from

 A doctor will also consider whether a person is taking anticoagulants, as these can interact with vitamin K.

 Vitamin K administered at birth, usually as a shot, can prevent a deficiency in newborn babies.